Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Summary and Recommendations

 In this work, we have been primarily interested in the problem of transforming a vector from one reference frame to another.
-In the case of ephemerides provided in a given reference frame, there is an uncertainty due to what is meant by that reference frame, which is addressed by the recommendation in section~\ref{sect:standard-for}.
+In the case of positions provided in a given reference frame, there is an uncertainty due to what is meant by that reference frame, which is addressed by the recommendation in section~\ref{sect:standard-for}.

-There is an additional source of uncertainty --- the source of the ephemerides.
-Missions have used direct GPS measurements, commercial software such as STK (Systems Tool Kit), and data from facilities such as GSFC Flight Dynamics Facility (FDF), the Deep Space Network (DSN), NAIF, and NORAD to produce the ephemerides for the mission.
-Section~\ref{sect:comparisons_ephemeris}, we show an example where the ephemerides for two different data providers for the same spacecraft differed in a way that was unlikely to be due to differences in how the data providers implemented the reference frame.
+There is an additional source of uncertainty --- the source of the positions.
+Missions have used direct \add[r2]{Doppler and }GPS{GNSS} measurements, commercial software such as STK (Systems Tool Kit), and data from facilities such as the GSFC Flight Dynamics Facility (FDF), the Deep Space Network (DSN), NAIF, and NORAD to produce the spacecraft positions for the mission. \remove[r2]{In section~\mbox{\ref{sect:comparisons_ephemeris}}, we showed examples where the positions for two different data providers for the same spacecraft differed in a way that was unlikely to be due to differences in how the data providers implemented the reference frame.}